opatiny/chemexper-internship-workbook/projects/others/mqtt-chat-bash.md

-# Chat between two computers using MQTT
+# Chat between two computers from CLI using MQTT

 [Home](../../README.md) | [Projects TOC](../projects.md)

 ## Goal

-Create MQTT brocker and two clients on different computers to chat with each other from the CLI.
+Create MQTT broker and two clients on different computers to chat with each other from the CLI.

-## Setup brocker computer
+## Setup broker computer

-### Start brocker
+### Start broker

 ```bash
 mosquitto